-The jdbc component enables you to access databases through JDBC, where SQL queries and operations are sent in the message body.
+The jdbc component enables you to access databases through JDBC, where SQL queries (SELECT) and operations (INSERT, UPDATE, etc) are sent in the message body.
 This component uses the standard JDBC API, unlike the SQL Component component, which uses spring-jdbc.

 Maven users will need to add the following dependency to their

 pom.xml for this component:

 You can append query options to the URI in the following format,

 The default maximum number of rows that can be read by a polling query.
 The default value is 0.

 java.sql.Statement that is used behind the scenes to execute the queries.
 For instance,